rheber/decomment/README.md

 ## Building

-If you've installed D you can run `rdmd --build-only decomment`.
+If you've installed D you can run `rdmd --build-only decomment` to produce an executable.

 ## Usage

-For some source file "blorb.foo", run `decomment blorb.foo`.
+For some source file "blorb.foo", run `decomment blorb.foo` if you've built an executable, or `rdmd decomment blorb.foo` otherwise.

 ## Workflow